Course Outline

 Continuous Improvement in technical and support processes

-- What value, waste, and efficiency mean in design, documentation, and support
+- Understanding value, waste, and efficiency in design, documentation, and support

 Identifying time losses, bottlenecks, and rework